-C/F splitting
+7.3.3 C/F splitting

-The classical Ruge-Stüben method is to split the set of vertices V to a sum of two nonintersecting sets, the fine variables F and the coarse variables C, such that all the indices in F will be affected by some index in C, while C is expected to contain as few entries as possible.
-Then F will be chosen as the set of indices of finer grid nodes, and C will be chosen as the set of indices of coarse grid nodes.
-The indices of nodes are assigned to be coarse or fine successively.
-Denote by U the set of indices of nodes that have not been assigned yet, and we summarize the algorithm in the following subroutine:
+The classical Ruge-Stüben method splits the set of vertices V into two non-intersecting sets: the fine variables F and the coarse variables C. All indices in F are affected by some index in C, while C contains as few entries as possible.
+Then, F is chosen as the set of indices of finer grid nodes, and C is chosen as the set of indices of coarse grid nodes.
+The indices of nodes are fig:A1 fig:A2